 3. What types of debt consolidation is there?

 Virtually all debt consolidation loans will be a personal loan.
 There’ll be an application and approval process before you can begin the process of paying off the other debts.
 Another type of debt consolidation is a credit card balance transfer.
 A balance transfer involves transferring debt to a new credit card instead of a personal loan.
-The difference between the two is that a personal loan has fixed payments and a payoff date, whereas a credit card repayments are based on the balance and, of course, bring temptation to use the card and take on more debt.
+The difference between the two is that a personal loan has fixed payments and a payoff date, whereas credit card repayments are based on the balance and may bring temptation to use the card for new purchases.

 Tip.
 Use an online calculator to help you see exactly how a debt consolidation loan can help you get out of debt.

 When applying for a debt consolidation loan be sure to check with the lender what fees are involved.
 Most loans attract some kind of loan processing fee and there may be others.
 Ensure there are no nasty surprises down the line by asking for a full breakdown of all costs involved.

 Tip.
 Choose your terms wisely.
 It may be tempting to choose the longest term available for your new loan, however, if you think you can afford to pay a bit more each month over a shorter term, you’ll save more in interest in the long run.

 5. Find out if early repayment costs will affect you

 Before you take out a debt consolidation loan, it’s important to check with all your existing lenders exactly what costs may be involved in paying them off.
 Some loans and hire purchases will charge extra for early repayment, these costs are often calculated based on the amount of money still owing and the amount of time left in the term.
 Call all your lenders and ask them to calculate the exact amount you’ll be required to pay to clear the debt - it’ll almost always be different to the outstanding balance you see on your statement.